Skip to Content

 Cucumber Toner for Cooling and Hydrating

-1. Blend half a cucumber with water.
+1. Blend half a cucumber with distilled water

-2. Strain for smooth application.
+2. Strain mixture for smooth application methods

-3. Store in a spray bottle.
+3. Store in spray bottle and refrigerate

 DIY Toner Recipes for Sensitive Skin